DimasKama/VoiceMessages/README.md

 ## Good to know
 This mod must be installed both on server and client to work.
 If a player does not have this mod installed, he will not see voice messages. <p>
 This mod uses the microphone configured in Simple Voice Chat with all its settings.
-So make sure that `Voice Amplification` in Simple Voice Chat settings is not set to `-100%`
+So make sure that `Voice Amplification` in Simple Voice Chat settings is not set to `-100%`. <p>
+Also if voicechat sounds are disabled, you will not hear the voice messages.

 ## Setup on server